 Very similar to Excel, these will help you to solve specific maths questions.

-The functions allow users to manage data that has a parent/child structure.
+These functions allow users to manage data that has a parent/child structure.

-These are functions designed for aggregation purposes such as sums and averages at the simple end and for measuring and calculating statistical values like standard deviation at the more complicated end.
+They range from sums and averages, at the simple end, to functions for measuring and calculating statistical values like standard deviation at the more complicated end.

 These functions are designed to manipulate strings such as concatenating or parsing text.

 If you are familiar with writing code, or even complicated formulas in Excel, then this will be very similar, just more complicated.

 Imagine you are a sales organization that has a physical store with sales employees.

 In order to motivate your employees, you have decided to roll out scoreboards showing who was the top salesperson on any given day, week, month.